 While this Andalusian capital may be old – Seville is one of Spain’s most historic cities – its public transport system is anything but aged and out of date.
 The options for getting around Seville are modern and efficient, and the city is easy to navigate.

-For expats living in Seville, a car is an unnecessary evil.
+For many expats living in Seville's city centre, a car is unnecessary.
 The historic centre is tackled easiest on foot, and driving through the windy one-way streets can be complicated and stressful.
 Instead, expats can plan to get around Seville on foot or by bicycle, bus, tram, metro, train and taxi.

 Public transport in Seville

 TUSSAM, Seville’s city bus system, is one of the most popular and efficient means of public transit available.
-Residents have the option to purchase a rechargeable multi-trip bus card at any kiosk or tobacco shop.
+Residents can purchase a rechargeable multi-trip bus card at any kiosk or tobacco shop.
 When waiting for the bus people are expected to form a line and respect the order.

 Seville’s train stations connect the city with the rest of Spain.
 Santa Justa is the main station and is also a regional hub.
-In addition to the standard locomotives, it also offers the renowned high speed AVE train to cities like Madrid and Barcelona.
+In addition to the standard trains, the renowned high-speed AVE train is also available to cities like Madrid and Barcelona.
 Ticket prices range based on the destination and the train’s speed.

 Taxis in Seville

-Scooters, motorcycles and driving in Seville
+Motorcycles and driving in Seville

 Owning or renting and driving a vehicle in Seville is not necessary, thanks to the various other means of transport available.
 That said, for expats who frequently travel outside of the city, or expat families with kids, having a car is convenient.
 Expect to rent a garage space, as street parking is limited in Seville.